 So how do you get Google to trust your brand like they trust big brands?
 Through your homepage link building.

-First off, you don’t want to target key phrases in your link building at all to your homepage.
+First off, you want to avoid targeting key phrases in your link building most of the time to your homepage.
 However, your on-page SEO can contain key phrases.

 If you look at Amazon’s homepage backlink profile, of the 61,000+ referring domains, 90%+ of their backlinks contain one of these as their anchor: